Ingibjorg/Ingibjorg.github.io/README.md

 #### **Software Developer Trainee** | [Opensoft Systems Ltd](http://www.opensoftsystems.co.uk/)
 Jun 2014 - Aug 2014 | Knaresborough, United Kingdom
 - Developed a SAP communication protocol for an automobile parts manufacturer, a reporting software and a website for internal use at Opensoft.
-- Programming in C#, .NET, MVC and SCADA.
+- Programming in C#, .NET, MVC, and SCADA.

 # Education
 ___